antvis/G6/packages/site/docs/common/DataAttrTips.en.md

 :::info
-The following content is the sub-attribute of `data`
+The following content is the sub-properties of `data`
 :::